UnkreativGG/AutoClicker/README.md

-Hey there this is a funny app with bad code :)
+Hey there, this is a funny app with bad code :)